 To call the estate that Huizenga called Tarpon Point just another home would be like calling Mt.
 Rushmore just another mountain.
 In fact, it’s much more appropo to call this huge estate a palace, not to mention its own streak of land.
 To begin with, Tarpon Springs is situated on 1.41 acres that has been meticulously landscaped and with no luxury overlooked.
 These include a resort-style pool, a towering three-story gazebo, and rock structures with exotic tropical foliage.

 Inside the Mediterranean-style home there are 10 bedrooms, 11 full bathrooms, 7 half-bathrooms, surrounded by 20,623 square feet of living space.
-The home features a master bedroom with a lounging area; floor-to-ceiling windows featuring one-of-a-kind peninsula water views, his closet and bath with onyx floors and walls, and her closet with glass doors and dressing island.
+The home features a primary bedroom with a lounging area; floor-to-ceiling windows featuring one-of-a-kind peninsula water views, his closet and bath with onyx floors and walls, and her closet with glass doors and dressing island.

 Her bath includes a luxury bathtub, shower, and vanity.
 The kitchen features a wood-burning pizza oven; a sub-zero refrigerator and freezer, Miele and Viking appliances; a walk-in pantry; and an additional commercial/caterer’s kitchen.
 Other extra features of the home include an elevator; fireplaces; cathedral/vault ceilings; and multiple safe rooms.